Financial Institutions; Depository Institutions & Non-Depository Institutions

 It could be within a county and could be within a region, but they typically a little bit smaller, and Sometimes they serve people based upon occupation.

-That’s pretty common, and a credit union does a lot of the same things that a commercial bank does.
+That’s pretty common, and a credit union does many of the same things that a commercial bank does.

 Though, the difference is that typically credit unions are member or user-owned, which means that credit unions aren’t for-profit entities.
 They’re actually nonprofits.